mantidproject/mantid/docs/source/release/v6.0.0/framework.rst

 - Change sphinx documentation to use mathjax to render equations
 - Added packing fraction to :ref:`Material <Materials>` to separate number density and effective number density.
 - Added a feature allowing time-dependent values for individual instrument parameters.
+- Added a ``PythonStdOutChannel`` and the ability to change the :ref:`logging channel <Properties File>` without restarting mantid framework

 Algorithms
 ----------